tim42/persistence/README.md

 neam/persistence is the perfect solution to serialize tree-like hierarchies (of all kind and complexity) but the worst solution (in the sense that it won't even work) to serialize graphs.

-Using the default binary backend, you can serialize on a machine an deserialize on another if and only if:
+Using the neam binary backend, you can serialize on a machine an deserialize on another if and only if:
-- the same endianness
+- floating points have the same size/format (32bit for floats, 64 for doubles), and share the same endianness as integers
-- the same size/format for floating point
+- you used exactly the same serialization metadata on the two machines / programs

-- you used the same serialization metadata on the two machines / programs (see the first example)
+Endianness (floating points + integers) and size differences (integers) are handled transparently.

 -------